Velocitune: A Velocity-based Dynamic Domain Reweighting Method for Continual Pre-training: Domain-adaptive continual pre-training with

-This formulation dynamically adjusts domain weights based on model's learning velocities in domains, ensuring an equitable comparison of learning efficiency across domains with varying initial and target losses.
-By doing so, we prioritize learning in domains where progress towards the target loss is most promising, thereby enhancing overall model performance.
-In summary, this approach dynamically rebalances the learning process across multiple domains, adjusting weights in response to observed rate of learning progress, and steering them towards achieving optimal and uniform performance improvements.
-The complete \method{} algorithm is summarized in Algorithm \ref{alg:domrescal}.
+Equation \ref{eq:updateW} adjusts the weights based on the learning velocity in each domain, ensuring an equitable comparison of the learning efficiency between domains with varying initial and target losses.
+By doing so, Velocitune prioritises learning in domains where progress towards the target loss is most promising, thereby enhancing overall model performance.
+In summary, this approach dynamically rebalances the learning process across multiple domains, adjusting weights in response to the observed rate of learning progress, and steering them towards achieving optimal and uniform performance improvements.
+The complete \method{} algorithm is summarised in Algorithm \ref{alg:domrescal}.

 \makeatletter \makeatother